sobolevn/sobolevn.github.io/_posts/2020-10-24-higher-kinded-types-in-python.md

 Awesome!
 Looks like we've achieved our goal, haven't we?
 But, there's a new problem.
 We have to manually list all possible cases in a function's signature.
 This works for cases when all possible arguments and outcomes are known in advance.
 But, not in this case.
 In Python `Iterable` is a protocol.
 We can use this function with any type with `__iter__` method defined: with both builtin and custom types.
 So, the number of possible arguments and outcomes is endless.

-To illusrate the problem, let's see what happens for `Tuple` which is not listed in the function's overloads:
+To illustrate the problem, let's see what happens for `Tuple` which is not listed in the function's overloads:

 ```python
 reveal_type(stringify_iterable_items((1, 2, 3)))